IBM/openapi-to-graphql/getting_started/quickstart.md

 ### Save the OAS

-In your Loopback application, go [here](http://localhost:3000/openapi.json).
+In your Loopback application, go to [http://localhost:3000/openapi.json](http://localhost:3000/openapi.json) to access the OAS.

 ***